vortexmakes/rkh-examples/blinky.cmake/README.md

 - _CMakeLists.txt_: to make a static library from RKH framework

 #### _CMakeLists.txt_
 Top level CMakeLists.txt.
+CMake is controlled by input files that by convention are called CMakeLists.txt, which lists both configuration commands as well as dependencies between source files and targets.
-It calls the CMakeLists.txt in the sub-directories to create the following:
+In this case, it file calls the CMakeLists.txt in the sub-directories _src_ and _third-party_ to create the following:
+- _blinky_: an executable from source code in _src_ directory
-- _rkh_: a static library from RKH framework
+- _rkh_: a static library from RKH framework in _third-party/RKH_ directory
-- _blinky_: an executable

 #### _build_
 All temporary build and object files are located in this directory keeping the source tree clean.